Société Française d’Études Écossaises

 12.30am-1.30pm lunch (Technoforum)

 1.30pm-3pm panel 6.
-Discours sur les ressources du littoral / Discourse on Coastal Resources
+Discourse on Coastal Resources / Discours sur les ressources du littoral

-Chair :
+Chair : Gilles Robel (Université Gustave-Eiffel)

 Matt McDowell (University of Edinburgh), Coasts, islands, and international networks in Scottish sport: a contemporary-historical reinterpretation.